ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/tasks.rst

 Unanticipated errors should also be detected and reported, for example using ``set -e`` in the shell.

-Correct error traps / signal handling should be maintained in the top-level task process to ensure that it notifies ecFlow on all abort paths.
+Correct error traps/signal handling should be maintained in the top-level task process to ensure that it notifies ecFlow on all abort paths.

-External scripts or programs called by the task should also have appropriate error checking, and be maintained with their own test suites.
+External scripts or programs called by the task should also have appropriate error checking and be maintained with their own test suites.

 Top-level ecFlow task scripts
 -----------------------------

-Tasks should be shell scripts at the top level (preferably Bash, following the applicable standards (e.g. `these for IFS-related tasks <https://sites.ecmwf.int/docs/ifs-arpege-coding-standards/shell/>`_).
+Tasks should be shell scripts at the top level (preferably Bash), following the applicable standards (e.g. `these for IFS-related tasks <https://sites.ecmwf.int/docs/ifs-arpege-coding-standards/shell/>`_).
 These should be either produced at suite creation time by a tool like pyFlow, or deployed from a version control system like Git.